japa/japa.dev/content/docs/runner-config.md

 })
 ```

-:a[Learn more about plugins]{href="/creating-plugins" class="cta"}

 ## reporters *(optional)*

 The `reporters` property allows you to register one or more tests reporters.
 Every plugin is represented as a function and receives the emitter instance to listen for events.
+[Learn more about reporters](./extend/creating-reporters.md)

 ```ts
 configure({